Lydia Anderson she/her MACP, RCC

-I believe counselling works best when it is collaborative and grounded in dignity, care, and respect.
-I aim to provide a space where you feel safe and supported as you make sense of your experiences and move toward meaningful change.
+Counselling is most effective when it is grounded in collaboration, respect, and genuine care.
+My intention is to offer a space where you feel safe and supported as you make sense of your experiences and move toward meaningful change.

 What I can help with (individuals 16+)